Rupert Giles: Reception

-Head's portrayal of Giles was largely well received by television critics.
+Head's portrayal of Giles was largely well received by television critics and fans alike.
+His performance brought a balance of wisdom, warmth, and occasional comedic moments, making Rupert Giles one of the most beloved characters on Buffy the Vampire Slayer.
 An article for The Wrap summarized, "For more than five seasons, the British actor added depth and charm to Joss Whedon's groundbreaking 1997-2003 series as mild-mannered librarian Rupert Giles."
 Head was nominated in for the 2001 Saturn Award for Best Supporting Actor, but lost out to co-star James Marsters.